 Working from home is great for productivity, it promotes a better work/life balance, and can it can even be a deal-breaker when it comes to hiring the best talent, but it’s also a great opportunity to get a load of other things done on company time – if we’re all completely honest about it, when we work from home we don’t spend every minute of our working day doing things for the business.

-Actually, if we’re totally honest, we don’t spend every minute of our working day doing things for the business even when we’re in the office, and if you do, I both apologise and doff my cap to you.
+If we’re totally honest, we don’t spend every minute of our working day doing things for the business even when we’re in the office.
+So, why would it be any different at home?

 Hardly working from home

 If you don’t get the work/home/leisure balance right when working away from the office, you can quickly find your productivity levels plummet thanks to the number of distractions you let pick away at your time.